rzhao97/NBA-Shots-Analysis/README.md

 3 point shots are shots taken from a longer distance.
 The 3 point line on a NBA basketball court is a semicircle with the basket in the middle of the flat side.
 There are two set distances for a 3 point shot, the majority of the 3 point line is 23.75 ft away from the basket while the corners are flattened to be 22 ft away.
 This is why the 3 Point Shot Distances have two peaks.
 </p>

-**Shot Distance and Shot Clock Compared to Closest Defender Distance:**
+#### Shot Distance and Shot Clock Compared to Closest Defender Distance:
 <p align='center'>
 <img src="images/defdistscatter.png">

 The biggest difference between a shot taken in a NBA game and practice shot is that there are defenders.
 In both scatterplots above, there is a large amount of made shots where the closest defender is far away caused by steals or fast breaks.
 Disregarding the shots were the defender is really far, the shot distance appears to be an important factor in if the shot is made or missed while the made and missed shots are evenly distributed thoughout the countdown of the shot clock.
 Which concurs with what was seen the the previous histograms.
 </p>

-**2 and 3 Point Shots' Closest Defender Distances:**
+#### 2 and 3 Point Shots' Closest Defender Distances:
 <p align='center'>
 <img src="images/twothreedefdist.png">

+The two histograms about look at 2 and 3 point shots where the closest defender's distance was under 20 feet (removing 152 shots).
+For 2 point shots most the time the defenders are within 4 ft of the shooter, while for 3 point shots the defenders are around 5 ft.

-Looking at 2 and 3 point shots where the closest defender's distance was under 20 feet, it seems like for 2 point shots the smaller the distance of the closest defender the more likely the shot is to be missed.
-As the closest defender's distance increases, the number of made shots in this datasets either come very close or even overtake the missed shots.
-On the other hand in the 3 point shot histogram, the same conclusion cannot be drawn as easily.
-The distribution for made and missed shots are very similar.
+    Looking at the 2 point shot count, it seems that the smaller the distance of the closest defender the more likely the shot is to be missed.
+As the closest defender's distance increases, the number of made 2 point shots in this datasets either come very close or even overtake the missed shots.
+On the other hand in the 3 point shot histogram, although the proportion of made to missed shots looks higher when the closest defender distance is lower, the same conclusion cannot be drawn as easily.
+    To prove that for both 2 and 3 point shots, the closest defender distance for made shots is greater than for missed shots, two seperate Mann-Whitney signed rank test will be run.
 </p>

 <a name="testing"></a>
 ## Hypothesis Testing

-### The U-Test for 3 Point Shot Closest Defender Distance:
+### The U-Test for the 2 and 3 Point Shot Closest Defender Distance:

-To test the hypothesis that closest defender distance is a factor in the 3 point shot outcome, we need to adopt a Null hypothesis.
-The Null for the Mann–Whitney test is directly related to if a made or missed shot has a greater closest defender distance.
+To test the hypothesis that closest defender distance for a made 2 or 3 point shot is greater than for a missed shot, a Null hypothesis or skeptic stance was adopted for each test.
+The Null for the Mann–Whitney u-test is directly related to if a made or missed shot has a greater closest defender distance.

-**Null Hypothesis:** The distance of the closest defender for missed three point shots are equally likely to be higher than for made three point shots as the other way around; i.e.,
+**Null Hypothesis:** The distance of the closest defender for missed 2 or 3 point shots are equally likely to be higher than for made shots as the other way around; i.e.,

+P ( Missed Two Defender Distance} > Made Two Defender Distance ) = 0.5
 P ( Missed Three Defender Distance} > Made Three Defender Distance ) = 0.5

-As is usual, assuming this null hypothesis is true, the rank-sum statistic assumes a known distribution.
+Assuming this null hypothesis is true, the rank-sum statistic assumes a known distribution.
-`stats.mannwhitneyu(madedefdist, missdefdist, alternative='greater')`
-from the scipy stats package was run to find the p-value.
+From the scipy stats package, a Mann-Whitney u-test was run to find the p-values:
+`stats.mannwhitneyu(made2CDD, miss2CDD, alternative='greater')`
+`stats.mannwhitneyu(made3CDD, miss3CDD, alternative='greater')`

+**p-value for missed 2 def dist > made 2 def dist was 4.2e-32.**
+The closest defender distance for a made 2 point shot is clearly greater than for a missed shot.

-**p-value for missed def dist > made def dist was 5.2e-32.**
+**p-value for missed 3 def dist > made 3 def dist was 5.2e-32.**
-The closest defender distance for a made shot is clearly greater than for a missed shot.
+The closest defender distance for a made 3 point shot is clearly greater than for a missed shot.

 <a name="conclusion"></a>
 ## Conclusion

 What did you learn about your data?
+    In the 2014-15 NBA season leading up to March, the closest defender distance for made shots was greater than for missed shots.
+As well in that year, the ratio of 2 and 3 point shots was about 3:1 which is no longer the case since the NBA is going through a 3 point revolution.
+The league average for a made 2 point shot is 48.6% and 36.1% for a made 3 point shot meaning that 3 point shots ultimately can result in more points per possession.
+Although 2 point shots will never disappear since it's shown that when the shot distance is low and the closest defender distance is far, the shot is most likely made.

 What did you learn about data science?